 Plank Construction Co., Inc., employees were installing a storm sewer system as part of the construction of new buildings at Dutch Village in Menands, New York.
 On October 3, 2015, the 8-foot deep trench in which they were working collapsed onto one of the employees.
 He was extricated and hospitalized.

-OSHA standards require that trenches and excavation 5 feet or deeper be protected against collapse.
 Protection measures can include shoring the trench's sidewalls, installing a protective trench box, or sloping the soil at a shallow angle.

 "The collapse and the worker's injuries were needless and avoidable.
 Plank Construction should not have allowed its employees into the trench until it was effectively protected against collapse," said Robert Garvey, OSHA's area director in Albany.
 "This employee survived but many others are not as lucky; nationwide, two employees die each month in similar circumstances.
-An unprotected trench can turn into a grave in seconds unless employers use the necessary and legally required safeguards every time in every trench."

 ABC Equipment Exposed Workers to Scaffold Hazards